-Mombasa has a long history the traces can be found from the writings of the 16th century.
-Many traders did attempt to enforce their governance on the town due to its advantageously central location, where Arab influence is felt prominently till date.
+Mombasa has a long history.
+The traces can be found in the writings of the 16th century.
+Many traders attempted to enforce their governance on the town due to its advantageously central location.
+The Arab influence is felt prominently to date.

-The town of Mombasa remained the center of the Arab trade in ivory and slaves from the 8th to the 16th century.
-It is known that Arab traders sailed down around to the coast of Kenya from the first century AD who continued to build trade along the ports of Mombasa and Lamu.
+Mombasa remained the centre of the Arab trade in ivory and slaves from the 8th to the 16th century.
+It is known that Arab traders sailed down around to the coast of Kenya from the first century AD, which continued to build trade along with the ports of Mombasa and Lamu.

-The British rule ended and Kenya received its independence on the 12th December 1963.
-From herein, began the creation of political parties and unions that faced elections for the formation of a stable government.
-Though significant political shifts and oppositions led to violence, the pressure from the international and African community led the leaders to finally come to a consensus and form a power-sharing agreement.
+The British rule ended, and Kenya received its independence on the 12th of December 1963.
+From herein began the creation of political parties and unions that faced elections to form a stable government.
+However, significant political shifts and oppositions led to violence.
+The pressure from the international and African community forced the leaders to come to a consensus and form a power-sharing agreement finally.